-Transportation Law Update: Appellate Court Interprets Summary Judgment Ruling Concerning Sexual Harassment Allegations by Female Drivers
+Transportation Executive Summary: Appellate Court Interprets Summary Judgment Ruling Concerning Sexual Harassment Allegations by Female Drivers

 Recently, the United States Court of Appeals for the Eighth Circuit affirmed in part and reversed in part the summary judgment ruling of the United States District Court for the Northern District of Iowa.
 Sellars v.
 CRST Expedited, Inc., 13 F.4th 681 (8th Cir.
 2021).
 The litigation stemmed from several allegations of sexual harassment by female employee drivers at the hands of male coworkers during paired transports.
 Both individual and class Title VII retaliation claims were asserted.
 Furthermore, the individually named claimants alleged hostile work environment and constructive discharge theories.
 Following the district court’s summary judgment ruling in favor of CRST Expedited, Inc. (CRST), the Eighth Circuit affirmed all but one ruling.
 The appellate court remanded for further proceedings regarding retaliation claims asserted by class members who were employed by CRST after a change in CRST’s compensation structure.
 The appellate court held that this class was subjected to adverse employment action suffered by employees prior to the change in compensation as CRST failed to notify its employees of the policy change.
 Thus, a factual question remained as to whether CRST’s lack of transparency is either direct or circumstantial evidence of retaliation.